 - Beautiful guesthouse with sea-views, lush gardens, and an outdoor pool.

-- Hotel overlooks the Strait of Gibraltar and the Rif mountains.
+- The hotel overlooks the Strait of Gibraltar and the Rif mountains.

 - Walking distance from both Dar el Makhzen palace and the Kasbah Museum.